 On November 30, 2006, Newfoundland and Labrador Hydro, now Nalcor Energy, submitted a project registration/project description document for the Project to the Government of Newfoundland and Labrador and the Government of Canada.
 In January 2007, the Newfoundland and Labrador Minister of Environment and Conservation advised Newfoundland and Labrador Hydro that the Project was subject to the Environmental Protection Act and that an environmental impact statement (EIS) was required.
-The Newfoundland and Labrador Minister of Environment also recommended to the Lieutenant-Governor in Council that a public hearing be held for the Project.
+The Newfoundland and Labrador Minister of Environment and Conservation also recommended to the Lieutenant-Governor in Council that a public hearing be held for the Project.

 In February 2007, Transport Canada and Fisheries and Oceans Canada determined that an environmental assessment was required under the Canadian Environmental Assessment Act because the Project would be subject to formal approval under subsection 5(1) of the Navigable Waters Protection Act and would require an authorization under Subsection 35(2) of the Fisheries Act to enable it to proceed.
 They advised that they would be responsible authorities for the environmental assessment of the Project.
-Environment Canada, Health Canada, Natural Resources Canada, and Aboriginal Affairs and Northern Development Canada indicated that they had expertise relevant to the environmental assessment of the Project had the potential to cause significant adverse environmental effects even with the implementation of mitigation measures, and that there were public and Aboriginal concerns that warranted referral to a federal review panel.
+Environment Canada, Health Canada, Natural Resources Canada, and Aboriginal Affairs and Northern Development Canada indicated that they had expertise relevant to the environmental assessment of the Project.
+Transport Canada and Fisheries and Oceans Canada also determined that the Project had the potential to cause significant adverse environmental effects even with the implementation of mitigation measures, and that there were public and Aboriginal concerns that warranted referral to a federal review panel.